8 Health Benefits of Pistachios, 3 Side Effects & Nutrition Facts

 Pistachio Milk

 Another interesting way to use pistachios is pistachio milk.
-Already for some time, more and more people want to replace cow’s milk with vegetable alternatives.
-After almond and oat milk, pistachio milk has been trending for a while now.
+The number of people looking to replace cow’s milk with vegetable alternatives has been on the rise for a while now and pistachio milk has been coming in a close second to almond and oat milk.

-It is one of the most popular cow’s milk alternatives because it is easier to froth than other plant-based milk and also has the slightly nutty, creamy flavor of pistachios.
-What’s more, the pistachio trees require very little water.
+It is one of the most popular cow’s milk alternatives because it is easier to froth than other plant-based milks and also has the slightly nutty, creamy flavor of pistachios.

-So if you want to save the environment and save water, pistachio milk is a very good alternative for you.
-There are even a lot of recipes on how you can make milk by yourself.
+What’s more, pistachio trees require very little water, so if you want to save the environment and water too, pistachio milk makes for a very good alternative.
+There are even a lot of recipes on how you can make the milk yourself.

-Whether it’s cakes, pies, cookies or chocolate, sweet dishes often feature ground or grated pistachios.
-They not only bring a nutty-sweet aroma to the delicious sweets, but they also stand out nicely due to their green color.
+Whether cakes, pies, cookies or chocolate, sweet dishes often feature ground or grated pistachios.
+Not only do they bring a nutty-sweet aroma to delicious desserts, but they also stand out nicely thanks to their green color.

-In ice cream parlors, you’ll often find the pistachio variety as ice cream.
-You can also add ground pistachios to your muesli or yogurt in the morning;
+Pistachio is also a popular ice cream flavor which can be found at many ice cream parlours.
+You can also add ground pistachios to your muesli or yogurt in the morning.

-But the "green almond" can also be used for savory dishes.
-For example, you can find them in certain types of sausages like mortadella or some pies.
-Pistachios can also be made into pesto or salad dressing.
+But these "nuts" can also be used for savory dishes and you can find them in certain types of sausages, like mortadella, or even pies.
+Pistachios can even be made into pesto or a salad dressing.

 No Comments